On functional logistic regression: some conceptual issues: The RKHS model: some important particular cases

 Dimension reduction in the functional logistic regression model may be often appropriate in terms of interpretability of the model and classification accuracy.
 This reduction must be done losing as little information as possible.
 We propose to perform variable selection on the curves.
 By variable selection we mean to replace each curve $x_i$ by the finite-dimensional vector $(x_i(t_1),\ldots,x_i(t_p))$, for some $t_1,\ldots,t_p$ chosen in an optimal way.
 In this section we analyze under which conditions it is possible to perform functional variable selection, which is only feasible under the RKHS-model.
 In the following section we suggest how to do it: the idea is incorporating the points $t_1,\ldots,t_p$ to the estimation procedure as additional parameters (in particular to the modified maximum likelihood estimator we propose).

 Whenever the slope function $\beta$ has the form

 the model in \eqref{eq:logistic} is reduced to the finite-dimensional one,

-The main difference between the standard finite-dimensional model and this one is that now the proper choice of the points $T=(t_1,\ldots,t_p)\in[0,1]^p$ is part of the estimation procedure.
+The main difference between the standard finite-dimensional model and this one is that now the proper choice of the points $T=(t_1,\ldots,t_p)\in[0,1]^p$ is a part of the estimation procedure.
 In this sense, model \eqref{eq:logfin} is truly functional since we will use the whole trajectories $x_i(t)$ to select the points.
-This fact leads to a critical difference between the functional and the multivariate problems, as we will see in Section~\ref{sec:ne}.
+This fact leads to a critical difference between the functional and the multivariate problems.
 Then, our aim is to approximate the general model described by Equation~\eqref{eq:logistic} with finite-dimensional models as those of Equation~\eqref{eq:logfin}.
 This amounts to get an approximation of the slope function in terms of a finite linear combination of kernel evaluations $K(t_j,\cdot)$.
 This model, for $p=1$ and a particular type of Gaussian process $X$, is analyzed in \cite{lindquist2009}.

-From the discussion above, it is clear that the differences between the RKHS model and the $L_2$ one are not minor technical questions.
+From the discussion above, it is clear that the differences between the RKHS model and the $L^2$ one are not minor technical questions.
 The functions of type $\beta(\cdot) = K(\cdot,t)$ belong to $\calh(K)$ but do not belong to $\operK(L^2)$.
-This fact implies that within the setting of the RKHS model it is possible to regress $Y$ on any finite dimensional projection of $X$, whereas this does not make sense if we consider the $L_2$ model.
+This fact implies that within the setting of the RKHS model it is possible to regress $Y$ on any finite dimensional projection of $X$, whereas this does not make sense if we consider the $L^2$ model.
 This feature is clearly relevant if one wishes to analyze properties of variable selection methods.